xoBalt/CYBR-4580/README.md

 Here lies the executive summary

 ## Proposed Project Timeline
-Here is a fancy gant chart
+Here is a fancy gantt chart

 ## Project-oriented Risk List
 This could be risky.